Wall Street drifts as Alphabet rallies and Nvidia sinks

-NEW YORK (AP) — The U.S. stock market is holding steadier on Monday following two weeks of sharp swings, but it’s churning underneath the surface ahead of big-time reports coming later in the week.
+NEW YORK (AP) — The U.S. stock market is holding steadier on Monday following two weeks of sharp swings, but that's masking sharp moves underneath the surface ahead of big-time reports coming later in the week.

-The S&P 500 was virtually unchanged and remained only a bit below its all-time high set late last month.
-The Dow Jones Industrial Average was also basically flat, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 was virtually unchanged and sitting just a bit below its all-time high set late last month.
+The Dow Jones Industrial Average was down 55 points, or 0.1%, as of 10:45 a.m.
+Eastern time, while the Nasdaq composite was 0.1% higher.

 Alphabet was the strongest force pushing upward on the market.
-It rose 5.2% in the first chance for traders to buy its stock since Berkshire Hathaway said it built a $4.34 billion ownership stake in Google’s parent company.
-Berkshire Hathaway, run by famed investor Warren Buffett, is notorious for trying to buy only stocks that look like good values while avoiding anything that looks too expensive.
+It rose 5% in the first chance for traders to buy its stock since Berkshire Hathaway said it built a $4.34 billion ownership stake in Google’s parent company.
+Berkshire Hathaway, run by famed investor Warren Buffett, is notorious for trying to buy stocks only when they look like good values while avoiding anything that looks too expensive.

 Such discipline has become a much hotter topic on Wall Street recently.
 Critics have been warning that the U.S. stock market could be primed for a drop because of how high prices have shot since April, leaving them looking too expensive.
 Critics point in particular to stocks swept up in the AI mania, which have been surging at spectacular speeds for years.